 CleanFUEL USA said the PI-thon, purpose-built engine provides 495 ft-lbs. of torque at 3100 rpm and 339 horsepower at 4100 rpm for both vehicles and comes with a 5-year/100,000 mile warranty.
 The C2 and S2G are also powered by an Allison 2300 automatic transmission with PTO provision that provides reliability and durability.

 Read a Q&A with Powertrain Integration executives in the August issue of School Transportation News magazine

-The new, 81-passenger Saf-T-Liner C2 comes in wheelbases of 219, 238, 259 and 279 inches with a Gross Vehicle Weight Rating of up to 33,000 pounds.
+The new, 81-passenge Saf-T-Liner C2 comes in wheelbases of 219, 238, 259 and 279 inches with a Gross Vehicle Weight Rating of up to 33,000 pounds.
 It also has a two-tank system that is 20 times more puncture resistant than diesel or gasoline tanks.
-In addition, it holds a gasoline equivalent of 70 gallons and provides an estimated driving range of 300 miles.
+It also holds a gasoline equivalent of 70 gallons and provides an estimated driving range of 300 miles.

 Both CleanFUEL USA and Thomas said the new propane bus also offers a quiet and smooth drive.
-Thomas officials added that the C2 offers 25-percent improved visibility out the windshield over a typical Type C bus.
+Thomas added that the C2 offers 25 percent improved visibility out the windshield over a typical Type C bus.

 The C2 propane will be exhibited at the STN EXPO Trade Show on July 29 in Reno, Nev.

 - U.S. EPA, CARB Certify Blue Bird Gasoline Vision